goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 6.10.
-Limit incoming requests length using a reverse-proxy or middleware
+## ![✔] 6.14.
+Limit payload size using a reverse-proxy or a middleware

 **TL;DR:** Here we will talk about the easiness of exhausting the system using large request payloads